alttch/eva3/doc/integrations/lora.rst

    # download PHI module
    eva uc phi download https://get.eva-ics.com/phi/sensors/lora/lora_rak7204.py
-   # load PHI module inside EVA UC. we'll use sensor DevEUI as module id
+   # load PHI module into EVA UC. we'll use sensor DevEUI as module id
    eva uc phi load A123456789123456 lora_rak7204
    # PHI provides an access to all ports of RAK7204.
 In this example we'll use
    # ports "temp" (temperature) and "gas" (gas resistance)